-These plastic shower accoutrements get quite dirty over time.
-Let’s explore why:
+These plastic shower curtains and bath mats get quite dirty over time, let’s explore why:

 - They live in your shower, and your shower is a damp, warm place (mold and mildew <3 this).